 From every experience, good or bad, you can learn something.
 But we don’t always remember this.
 Especially where difficult, frustrating, or bad situations are concerned.

 By taking time to reflect on the events of each day and making a point of writing down any lessons that you’ve learned, you’ll find that you’ll become much more self-aware, and over time, you’ll be more aware and intentional with your actions.

 There’s nothing like a good book.
 Reading can expand your mind, increase your vocabulary, entertain you, and much more.

 Rather than keeping the lessons in your head, commit them to paper with this journaling method so you can easily refer to them later.
 With lessons from numerous books all accessible in one place.

 23. Journal about new ideas you have

-Just because an idea isn’t the right idea now, it doesn’t mean it won’t be the right one later.
-What’s more – looking back at things we can sometimes spot patterns that mean something which can lead us to unexpected places we never would have imagined.
+Just because an idea isn’t the right idea now doesn’t mean it won’t be the right one later.
+What’s more, looking back at things, we can sometimes spot patterns that mean something, which can lead us to unexpected places we would never have imagined.